Micronization: Traditional techniques

 Traditional micronization techniques are based on friction to reduce particle size.
 Such methods include milling, bashing and grinding.
 A typical industrial mill is composed of a cylindrical metallic drum that usually contains steel spheres.
 As the drum rotates the spheres inside collide with the particles of the solid, thus crushing them towards smaller diameters.
 In the case of grinding, the solid particles are formed when the grinding units of the device rub against each other while particles of the solid are trapped in between.

 Methods like crushing and cutting are also used for reducing particle diameter, but produce more rough particles compared to the two previous techniques (and are therefore the early stages of the micronization process).
 Crushing employs hammer-like tools to break the solid into smaller particles by means of impact.
 Cutting uses sharp blades to cut the rough solid pieces into smaller ones.

 Modern techniques

 Modern methods use supercritical fluids in the micronization process.
 These methods use supercritical fluids to induce a state of supersaturation, which leads to precipitation of individual particles.
 The most widely applied techniques of this category include the RESS process (Rapid Expansion of Supercritical Solutions), the SAS method (Supercritical Anti-Solvent) and the PGSS method (Particles from Gas Saturated Solutions).
 These modern techniques allow for greater tuneability of the process.
+Supercritical carbon dioxide (scCO2) is a commonly used medium in micronization processes.
+This is because scCO2 is not very reactive and has easily accessible critical point state parameters.
+As a result, scCO2 can be effectively used to obtain pure crystalline or amorphous micronized forms.
 Parameters like relative pressure and temperature, solute concentration, and antisolvent to solvent ratio are varied to adjust the output to the producer's needs.
+Control of particle size in micronization can be influenced by macroscopic factors, such as geometric parameters of the spray nozzle and flow rate, and molecular level changes due to adjustments in state parameters.
+These adjustments can lead to the nucleation of particles of varying sizes by polymorphic or amorphous transformations, as well as due to the characteristics of aggregation processes, which in some cases is accompanied by changes in conformational equilibria.
 The supercritical fluid methods result in finer control over particle diameters, distribution of particle size and consistency of morphology.
 Because of the relatively low pressure involved, many supercritical fluid methods can incorporate thermolabile materials.
 Modern techniques involve renewable, nonflammable and nontoxic chemicals.